menco22/DLA_laboratories_mencucci/lab4/README.md

   - 0.5 -> random guessing
 - Higher AUROC indicates better OOD detection performance.

+### Adversarial Learning
+Deep learning models can be vulnerable to small, intentionally crafted perturbations of the input, known as adversarial examples, which cause incorrect predictions.
+A classical attack is the Fast Gradient Sign Method (FGSM), where the input is perturbed in the direction of the gradient of the loss:

+$$
+x_{adv} = x + \epsilon \cdot sign(\nabla_x L(\theta, x, y))
+$$

+where ε controls the strength of the perturbation.

 ### ODIN Score
 **ODIN** combines **temperature scaling** and **small input perturbations** to calibrate confidence scores.
 - Forward pass logits are divided by temperature \(T\).